franfafdaf/IAC_23autumn_Group17-Coursework/Personal Statements/Haocheng Fan PS.md

 ----

 ## Contributions

 ----
 ### Summary

-I primarily handled the **debugging and testing of the single-cycle processor**, the **construction of the pipelined processor** along with its subsequent **debugging and testing**, and also the **debugging and testing of the cache version**.
-Additionally, I served as the repository master, responsible for establishing and updating the GitHub repository, and collaborated with Guanxi to enhance the repository's webpage.
+I primarily handled the **debugging and testing of the single-cycle processor**, the **construction of the pipelined processor** along with its subsequent **debugging and testing**, and also the **construction, debugging and testing of the 2-way cache version**.
+Additionally, I served as the repository master, responsible for establishing and updating the GitHub repository, and collaborated with Guanxi to enhance the repository's github page.

 ### Debug and Testing in the Single Cycle Processor Section